Note: the Import/Export feature is only available starting from the Medium plan.

 The Import module lets you upload a ZIP archive that can contain up to 200 JSON files, each file representing the content for one Prismic document.
 Import jobs are limited to 10 per hour.

 To get an example of the valid JSON format expected by the Import module, just export some existing documents.
-The ZIP archive can also include any local files (images or assets) that you're making a reference to in the Import JSON files.
-These assets will be imported into the repository Media Library and they will be attached to the documents you're importing.
+The ZIP archive can also include any local image that you're making a reference to in the Import JSON files.
+These images will be imported into the repository Media Library and they will be attached to the documents you're importing.

 Preparing the JSON for import